ROP: Retinopathy of Prematurity Diagnosis and Treatment

-Shortly after birth, all premature babies should be checked for ROP.
+Shortly after birth, all premature babies should be checked for retinopathy of prematurity (ROP).
 An ophthalmologist can examine the infant’s eyes while they are in the hospital.
 However, ROP might not be visible until several weeks after birth.
-So, premature babies at risk for ROP should be checked by an ophthalmologist again 4 to 6 weeks after birth.
+So, premature babies at risk for ROP are usually checked by an ophthalmologist at four to six weeks after birth.

 At first, an ophthalmologist may monitor ROP to see if it goes away on its own.
 If abnormal blood vessels continue to grow, the infant’s eyes must be treated.